 - Proteins: I went with Impossible burger meat for a classic meaty pasta feel, but any kind of protein works.
 Try plant-based Italian sausages, Beyond meat, etc. You can even use tempeh, like the Italian seasoned tempeh I use in my vegetarian pasta bake.

 - Veggies: Feel free to saute veggies alongside the meat.
 Bell peppers, chopped mushrooms, and diced onion would all go well.

 - Salt: I usually recommend salting the water when cooking pasta, but because Impossible meat and most storebought marinara sauces are already quite salty, you don't need to do so.
 I recommend salting to taste after cooking.

 - Sauciness: For a thicker sauce, continue simmering uncovered until the sauce reaches the desired consistency.
 For a thinner sauce, add in ½ cup extra vegetable broth.

 - Toppings: Turn this vegetarian spaghetti into vegan spaghetti by using vegan Parmesan in place of vegetarian Parmesan.

 I don't see why not.
 The spaghetti needs to be completely covered to cook through all the way.
 Otherwise, the type of sauce shouldn't matter too much.

-Yes, you can omit the Impossible meat but I recommend adding all of the seasonings.
+Yes, you can omit the Impossible meat but I recommend still adding all of the seasonings.

-I have not tried freezing this recipe.
+- Freezing: I have not tried freezing vegetarian spaghetti.
 I'd love to hear down below in the comments how it goes if you try freezing leftovers.